-If you are reading this, it’s possible you have lost a file or files (as the case may be) recently on your PC.
+If you are reading this, you may have lost a file or files (as the case may be) recently on your PC.
 This post will show you how to recover lost files on a computer.

-There are many ways that you can lose a file on a computer, but we are going to check the three most common causes of file loss.
+There are many ways you can lose a file on a computer, but we will check the three most common causes of file loss.
 Also, we will recommend three ways you can recover your lost files.

 Common Causes Of File Loss